 The BRE Program was designed to begin its entry point to mental health starting from each senior patient's annual mental health screen.
 It is determined during this annual encounter whether a senior patient with chronic illness conditions meets ICD, NCD and LCD qualifications for repetitive participation in the program during the following 12 months at each scheduled E & M visit, not to exceed once per month.
 Participation determinations are made annually.

 Repetition of data gathering from repeat assessment scores captured through the interactive testing process by BRE staff, allows the provider to track patient progress better and faster.
 This helps avoid future complications that could otherwise go undetected at an early stage.
-Prompt intervention, whether as a consequence of disease process, medication side-effects or interactions, including addiction concerns, provides better outcomes.
+Prompt intervention, whether as a consequence of the disease process, medication side-effects, or interactions, including addiction concerns, provides better outcomes.

 Is this Just a Glorified Assessment Program We Could Do Ourselves?